lmjohns3/deck/README.md

 - [ruby](http://rubygems.org) - required to use sass
 - [npm](http://npmjs.org) - required to use jade
-- [curl](http://curl.haxx.se) - used to download fonts, MathJax and deck.js
+- [curl](http://curl.haxx.se) - used to download supporting materials

 Note that none of these tools are needed when you have finished creating your slides -- they are just used when in "development mode."

-If you're running on a Mac or Linux box, most of these tools are probably already installed.
+If you're already doing development on a Mac or Linux box, most of these tools might already be installed.
 If not, it's pretty straightforward to install them using existing package managers.